Having Your Own Domain Name with a Dynamic IP Address |

 This is discussed in RFC 1033 ("Domain Administrators Operations Guide").
 We quote:

 "You may only put data in your domain server that you are authoritative for.
-You must not add entries for domains other than your own (except for the special case of "glue records")".
+You must not add entries for domains other than your own (except for the special case of "glue records")".and

 "If the name server host for a particular domain is itself inside the domain, then a 'glue' record will be needed.
 A glue record is an A (address) RR that specifies the address of the server.
 Glue records are only needed in the server delegating the domain, not in the domain itself."